SharkSnack/shiren-2/content/system/monster-house.md

 ### Theft House

 - Zalokleft
-- Gamarra
+- Froggo

 Special Monster House that can only be seen in Sealed Room.<br/>
-Only Zaloklefts and Gamarras appear, so there's no immediate danger of collapsing.<br/>
+Only Zaloklefts and Froggos appear, so there's no immediate danger of collapsing.<br/>
 However, Iron Zaloklefts can steal equipped items, so you'll want the ト seal (Walrus Shield).<br/>
 Sealed Room doesn't have much for rare items that can be found on the ground,<br/>so it might be best to just ignore it.